jshmjs45/data_for_chem/README.md

 ## Data Formatting and Embedding Generating
 ### myio.py

-After Unsupervised Tokenization and Reaction Step Generation, we use `myio.py` to format the input data to fed to the neural network.
+After Unsupervised Tokenization and Reaction Step Generation, we use `myio.py` to format the input data to feed to the neural network.

-In the output directory specified in `myio.py` (for example, `data/USPTO`), we obtain the formatted data vocabulary  with two folders, **train/** and **test/** which contain input sequences for training and evaluation .
+In the output directory specified in `myio.py` (for example, `data/USPTO`), we obtain the formatted data vocabulary with two folders, **train/** and **test/** which contain input sequences for training and evaluation.

 The output folder structure is as follows: